-Some businesses use this along with more effort and attention on the white hat approach and it seems to work pretty well for them.
-Where grey hat SEO goes wrong is when you begin to rely completely on it.
+Some people and SEO agencies use this along with more effort and attention on the white hat approaches, and it seems to work pretty well for them.
+Where grey hat SEO goes wrong is when you begin to rely entirely on it.

-As the name suggests, on-page SEO, also known as on-site SEO is an SEO activity that is carried out directly on the page or site.
-It involves the optimization of on-site ranking factors like meta descriptions, keywords, meta titles, images, headers, and others.
+As the name suggests, on-page SEO refers to on-page optimization.
+It is an on-page SEO strategy that encompasses activities carried out directly on the page or site.
+On-page SEO is the process of optimizing on-site ranking factors like meta descriptions, keywords, meta titles, images, headers, and others.

 After creating a user-friendly website, the next most important thing to consider doing for your business and website would be intensive research for key phrases and words.
 Keyword research is to a website what market research is to marketing.

-Researching keywords helps you to know exactly what your customers and potential customers are searching for on Google.
+Researching the right keywords helps you to know exactly what your customers and potential customers are searching for on Google.
 You can optimize keyword phrases using voice assistants.
 This process is called VOICE SEARCH SEO.
 Voice search uses users’ natural language and provides fast, appropriate responses.

-Creating content without researching the relevant keywords will only help you create a trial and error strategy that is negatively impacting your website and business.
-This is because you’ll be creating content that users may never need.
+Creating Content without researching the relevant keywords will only help you create a trial-and-error strategy that negatively impacts your website and business.
+This is because you’ll be creating Content that users may never need.

 So, how do you conduct relevant research on keywords?
 It’s not very simple.
 However, a basic strategy is to search for a simple word or phrase relevant to your industry and see what Google comes up with.